makeabledk/laravel-eloquent-status/readme.md

 Also you should be careful not to load relations in your definitions and generally consider a caching-strategy for large query-sets.

+Furthermore see the *Limitations* section of this readme.

 ### Binding a default status to a model

 Rather than passing an instance of a status class each time you perform a check, you may bind a default status class to your model: